slatedocs/slate/source/includes/_PaymentTransaction.md

 ##### Bank Authorization Feedback

-Notifies IdentityMind of the acceptance or rejection of the transaction that was previously analyzed with the given transaction ID by the merchant's payment gateway or the merchant themselves.
+Notifies IdentityMind of the acceptance or rejection of the transaction that was previously analyzed with the given transaction ID.

 `POST https://edna.identitymind.com/im/transaction/<transaction_id>/bank-accepted`